 Summer quarter is the first quarter of the University of Washington's academic year.
 The types and amounts of financial aid available for the Summer quarter are limited.

-A Free Application for Federal Student Aid (FAFSA) must be completed listing the UW school code 003798 (this is the school code for all UW campuses) before we can determine your eligibility for summer quarter aid.
-We recommend filing your FAFSA by the priority deadline of January 15 and filing the summer aid application by May 15 for priority processing.
-Normal processing time for summer quarter aid can take up to eight weeks, depending upon when you submitted your FAFSA and if additional information is needed to evaluate your eligibility.
-Awards for summer aid are typically awarded in early June.
+A Free Application for Federal Student Aid (FAFSA) or Washington Application for State Financial Aid (WASFA) must be completed listing the UW school code 003798 (this is the school code for all UW campuses) before we can determine your eligibility for summer quarter aid.
+We recommend filing your FAFSA or WASFA by the priority deadline of January 15th and filing the summer aid application by May 15th for priority processing.
+Normal processing time for summer quarter aid can take up to eight weeks, depending upon when you submitted your FAFSA or WASFA and if additional information is needed to evaluate your eligibility.
+Awards for summer aid are typically awarded in early/mid June.
 You will receive a notification in your MyUW account once your award is ready to review.

 Pay your tuition by the due date even if your financial aid will not be ready in time.
 Tuition for summer quarter is due on Friday of the third week of the quarter.